bew/libvirt-nixos-nix-tools/examples/simple-domain/README.md

 ## Result

-TODO: describe the scripts & files the resulting derivation.
+TODO: describe the scripts & files in the result of the derivation.